vbrunschot/Courses/README.md

 # CISSP
-Notes and mindmaps made during preperation for the CISSP exam.
+Notes and mindmaps made during preparation for the CISSP exam.
 Use Xmind to open files.